mozilla-releng/relengdocs/tutorials/accounts_setup.md

 Some parts of Mozilla prefer Slack to Matrix, more info on [mana](https://mana.mozilla.org/wiki/display/SD/Slack).
 Open a bug like [this](https://mozilla-hub.atlassian.net/servicedesk/customer/portal/4/SDD-28133) to get added to the `@releng` slack group.

+### Todoist

+We use [todoist](https://app.todoist.com/) as a way to track scheduled deployments and renewals.
+Ask your manager to be added the the RelEng team there.

 ### Zoom

 For video communication we use Zoom.
 More details can be found on [mana](https://mana.mozilla.org/wiki/display/AVSE/Getting+Started+With+Zoom).